-- Conserve (globally) threatened species, with specific attention for bird species (e.g. migratory). - Protect species adequately in Key Biodiversity Areas. - Develop Turkish red lists. - Use traditional knowledge to maintain a sustainable environment and conserve habitats and species.
+- Conserve (globally) threatened species, with specific attention for bird species (e.g. migratory). - Protect species adequately in Key Biodiversity Areas as well as in the identified Important Plant and Bird areas. - Develop Turkish red lists. - Use traditional knowledge to maintain a sustainable environment and conserve habitats and species.